-A study of Christianity.
+This course is a study of Christianity.
 Students will be introduced to four major topics: the biblical origins of Christianity; the development of the doctrine concerning Christ; key divisions within the churches worldwide; and contemporary beliefs and practices.

 EXPLORING RELIGION